aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/python/README.md

     npx --package=aws-rfdk@${RFDK_VERSION} stage-deadline --output stage ${RFDK_DEADLINE_VERSION}
     ```

-8. Deploy all the stacks in the sample app:
+6. Deploy all the stacks in the sample app:

     ```bash
     cdk deploy "*"
     ```

-9. You can now [connect to the farm](https://docs.aws.amazon.com/rfdk/latest/guide/connecting-to-render-farm.html) and [submit rendering jobs](https://docs.aws.amazon.com/rfdk/latest/guide/first-rfdk-app.html#_optional_submit_a_job_to_the_render_farm).
+7. You can now [connect to the farm](https://docs.aws.amazon.com/rfdk/latest/guide/connecting-to-render-farm.html) and [submit rendering jobs](https://docs.aws.amazon.com/rfdk/latest/guide/first-rfdk-app.html#_optional_submit_a_job_to_the_render_farm).

     **Note:** In order for the Spot Event Plugin to create a Spot Fleet Request you need to:
     * Create the Deadline Group associated with the Spot Fleet Request Configuration
     * Create the Deadline Pools to which the fleet Workers are added
     * Submit the job with the assigned Deadline Group and Deadline Pool

-10. Once you are finished with the sample app, you can tear it down by running:
+8. Once you are finished with the sample app, you can tear it down by running:

-    **Note:** Any resources created by the Spot Event Plugin will not be deleted with 'cdk destroy'.
+    **Note:** Any resources created by the Spot Event Plugin will not be deleted with `cdk destroy`.
 Make sure that all such resources (e.g. Spot Fleet Request or Fleet Instances) are cleaned up, before destroying the stacks.

     ```bash
     cdk destroy "*"